xyproto/errexit/README.md

 ### Code

-This is the main thing that this program is doing:
+This is the main thing that `errexit` is doing:

 ```c
 fprintf(stderr, "%s%s\n", prefix, message);